 - Cover the jars with their lids and refrigerate.
 The pickles are ready to eat as soon as the next day, but gain flavor over time.
 They’ll keep in the refrigerator for a couple of weeks.

 Rose Water & Orange Blossoms is the September 2016 selection for the World Spice Cookbook Club.
-Rustic Joyful Food is currently available for purchase at our retail store and online.
+Rose Water & Orange Blossom is currently available for purchase at our retail store and online.

 Reprinted with permission from Rose Water & Orange Blossoms © 2015 by Maureen Abood, Running Press, a member of the Perseus Books Group.
 All Rights Reserved.